liuyanyi/AD-Toolbox/README.md

 ## Models

-- Rotated YOLOX (Still under tuning)
+- Rotated YOLOX (Will be merged into MMRotate!
+Pr is in progress https://github.com/open-mmlab/mmrotate/pull/409)
 - Models in MMdetection and MMRotate.

 ## Dependencies